DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/18-Hypothesis-Testing-Case-Study.md

    d.
 Based on the information provided so far, we cannot tell if the difference between the rates of incidences is due to a relationship between the two variables or due to chance.

-2. Heart transplants
+2. **Heart transplants**.
 The Stanford University Heart Transplant Study was conducted to determine whether an experimental heart transplant program increased lifespan.
 Each patient entering the program was designated an official heart transplant candidate, meaning that he was gravely ill and would most likely benefit from a new heart.
 Some patients got a transplant and some did not.
 The variable \texttt{group} indicates which group the patients were in; patients in the treatment group got a transplant and those in the control group did not.
 Another variable called \texttt{outcome} was used to indicate whether or not the patient was alive at the end of the study.

     In the study, of the 34 patients in the control group, 4 were alive at the end of the study.
 Of the 69 patients in the treatment group, 24 were alive.
 The contingency table below summarizes these results.